Dicklesworthstone/ppp_loan_fraud_analysis/README.md

 1. **Scoring**: The `simple_loan_fraud_score.py` script processes the full PPP dataset (`ppp-full.csv`), scoring each loan for fraud risk using heuristics such as business name patterns, address anomalies, and lender behavior.
 Loans exceeding a risk threshold (default: 100) are flagged and saved to `suspicious_loans.csv`.
 2. **Sorting and Filtering**: The `sort_suspicious_loans_by_risk_score.py` script sorts these flagged loans by risk score in descending order and applies an optional minimum risk cutoff (default: 140.0), producing `suspicious_loans_sorted.csv`.
 3. **Deep Analysis**: The `analyze_patterns_in_suspicious_loans.py` script loads the sorted suspicious loans alongside the full dataset to perform advanced statistical and machine learning analyses (e.g., XGBoost, logistic regression), uncovering patterns and correlations that indicate fraud.
-Results are detailed in `analysis_report.md`.
+Results are detailed in the console output.

 The system is optimized for large-scale data processing and leverages modern data science techniques to provide actionable insights.